Israel strikes 2 homes, killing more than 90 Palestinians while hundreds have been detained

 “The real problem is that the way Israel is conducting this offensive is creating massive obstacles to the distribution of humanitarian aid inside Gaza,” he said.
 He said the prerequisites for an effective aid operation don’t exist: security, staff who can work in safety, logistical capacity and the resumption of commercial activity.

-Guterres reiterated his longstanding call for a humanitarian cease-fire.
-He expressed hope that the resolution may help this happen but said “much more is needed immediately” to end the “nightmare” for people in Gaza.
+Guterres said “much more is needed immediately” to end the “nightmare” for people in Gaza.

-The U.S. won the removal of a tougher call for an “urgent suspension of hostilities” between Israel and Hamas.
-It abstained in the vote, as did Russia, which wanted the stronger language.

 Magdy reported from Cairo.
 Associated Press writer Edith M. Lederer at the United Nations contributed to this report.